ChristosMylonas/onenote2md/Doc/notes.md

 ## Images
-- Images are converted to png/jpg and linked to md file as
+- Images are converted to png/jpg and linked as local image files.
+- Every image is stored in the same folder as its page.
+- Sample images:
 - Inline-style:
 - ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

 ## Tables
 - Tables are supported through GFM.